-A) Applicants should send (as a single pdf file):
+A) Applicants should send (as a single PDF):

-5. If the applicant has already been accepted onto an appropriate doctoral programme, they should provide evidence that this is so.
-Otherwise, the award will be made to a successful candidate subject to confirmation at a later date of their having been accepted onto an appropriate programme.
+4. If the applicant has already been accepted onto an appropriate doctoral programme, they should provide evidence that this is so.
+Otherwise, an award will be made to a successful candidate subject to confirmation at a later date of their having been accepted onto an appropriate programme.

 B) The proposed supervisor should send a brief statement (no more than 500 words) explaining why they are happy to supervise the applicant on the proposed project and how and why the supervisor’s institution is a good fit for the person and project.
-[See Note 2.]
+[See, also, Note 2 below.]

-C) Two academic referees (which could include the supervisor) should write reference letters directly to the Honorary Secretary.
+C) Two academic referees (one of whom may be the proposed supervisor) should write reference letters directly to the Honorary Secretary.

 All documents should be sent by email to the Honorary Secretary at firstname.lastname@example.org.

 Any queries should also be directed to the Honorary Secretary.